Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUST id="android-request-options-classes-extend" %} make `Options` objects used to define options passed to execute a method call extend from Azure Core's `RequestOptions` class.

+{% include requirement/MUST id="android-request-options-classes-naming" %} name the _options_ type after the name of the service method it is used for, such that the type is named `<operation>Options`.
+For example, above the method was `createBlob`, and so the _options_ type was named `CreateBlobOptions`.

-{% include requirement/MUST id="android-options-types" %} use rich types where possible for options.
+{% include requirement/MUST id="android-request-options-types" %} use rich types where possible for options.
 For example, use the `Date` type for dates.
 When not possible, name the option with a suffix to express the expected type.
 If the expected type is a unit, the suffix should follow the format `In<Unit>`.
 Unit should be `ms` for milliseconds, and otherwise the name of the unit.
 Examples include `timeoutInMs` and `delayInSeconds`.

+{% include requirement/MUST id="android-request-options-withResponse" %} use the _options_ parameter type, if it exists, for all `*WithResponse` methods.
+If no _options_ parameter type exists, do not create one solely for the `*WithResponse` method.

-{% include requirement/MUST id="android-client-options-location" %} store options classes (and supporting enumerations / classes referenced by such models) within the `options` package inside the library's root directory.
+{% include requirement/MUST id="android-request-options-location" %} store options classes (and supporting enumerations / classes referenced by such models) within the `options` package inside the library's root directory.

+{% include requirement/MUST id="android-request-options-design" %} design options types with the same design guidance as given below for model class types, namely fluent setters for optional arguments, using the standard JavaBean naming convention of `get*`, `set*`, and `is*`.
+Additionally, there may be constructor overloads for each combination of required arguments.

+{% include requirement/MAY id="android-request-options-ctor" %} introduce constructor overloads for each combination of required arguments (in a similar manner to [required properties on model types](#model-types)).

 ##### Parameter Validation